AIcodeAcademy/ArchetypeNodeCLI/.ai/builder/rules/code.rules.md

+## Language
 - Write code in TypeScript, fully typed and annotated.
+- Layered architecture: presentation, domain, infrastructure , with no DI
+- Functional paradigm

 ## Naming
 - Use fully descriptive names for variables and functions
 - Start with a verb functions and flag (like `is`, `has`, `can`...) variables
+- Avoid magic numbers and strings by declaring consts

 ## Functions
 - Use early return to avoid nesting